r15ch13/live-minecraft-overviewer/README.md

 - [Web-API Plugin](https://ore.spongepowered.org/Valandur/Web-API)

 ## Installation
+Follow to [instructions](https://github.com/Valandur/Web-API#installation) on how to install the Web-API and move with these steps:

 ### Configure Minecraft Overviewer
 Copy `index.html` and `dist` to the `webassets` directory, so Overviewer will use them on the next update.